 Gotta play' Em all!
 Lengray’s profile

 In March, I went completely crazy.
-I bought 31 Nintendo 3DS games!
+I bought 30 Nintendo 3DS games!
 Over the previous months, I had sold stuff I didn't need and decided, since the 3DS is almost at the end of its life, to buy the best games the system has to offer.
 So I made a big list and started to look for them on the second-hand market.
 I spent countless hours browsing sites, contacting people, negociating, sometimes meeting the sellers and it became an addiction.
 I just had to get one more from the list.
 I even bought a second SNES Edition New 3DS XL that I found in mint condition for cheap.
-So that's where I am, with another 4 games coming in the mail and the last one, Pokémon Ultra Sun, I'll get when I find it cheap enough.
+So that's where I am, with still a few games I'd like to get.
 On the upside, the whole thing has rekindled my love for physical console games (I hate the eShop) and they just look damn nice together!
 I got a 3DS last year but I hadn't found serious time for it, except when I borrowed Pokémon Sun from my son for a while.
 But I've realised I absolutely adore this system.
 At the moment, I'm playing Animal Crossing: New Leaf and Monster Hunter 3 Ultimate.
 If you are curious about the games I got, here is a pic of the collection.

 Being a Nintendo fan, I've also started playing old emulated games from the DS and GameCube and set up my Wii controllers on my computer so I can play the Wii games I don't own.
 I barely touched Steam in March and my backlog has once again exploded but I don't regret what I've done.